paullouisageneau/libdatachannel/README.md

 ### WebRTC Data Channels and Media Transport

-The library implements WebRTC Peer Connections with both Data Channels and Media Transport.
+WebRTC allows real-time data and media exchange between two devices through a Peer Connection (or RTCPeerConnection), a signaled peer-to-peer connection which can carry both Data Channels and media tracks.
+It is compatible with browsers Firefox, Chromium, and Safari, and other WebRTC libraries (see [webrtc-echoes](https://github.com/sipsorcery/webrtc-echoes)).
 Media transport is optional and can be disabled at compile time.

 Protocol stack:
 - SCTP-based Data Channels ([RFC8831](https://tools.ietf.org/html/rfc8831))